demandingfawn/Lecture-Listener/README.md

 time stamps need to be placed in the transcription - Bryce & Nick

-how can we link to an audio file - Bryce & Nick
+how can we link to an audio file - Bryce & Nick & Casey & Jaesong

 app setting need to be functional - Dabion